 We accept gifts, grants and sponsorships from individuals and organizations for the general support of our activities, but all editorial decisions are made independently, not on the basis of donor support.
 At times, we accept support for coverage of particular topics, but those topics are determined by our editorial staff, and we maintain full editorial control of the resulting coverage.
 Donors receive no preferential coverage, have no right to review editorial content before it is published and do not influence the direction or findings of our reporting in any way.

 We do not accept donations from government entities, political parties, elected officials or candidates actively seeking public office, nor do we accept donations from sources who our board of directors deem could present a conflict of interest with our work or compromise our editorial independence.
+(Update – April 22, 2020: After careful consideration, CIR applied for and received a forgivable loan through the Small Business Administration’s Payroll Protection Program.
+We will update this policy to reflect that decision by the end of April.)

 The Center for Investigative Reporting is a registered 501(c)3 tax-exempt organization, Fed ID #94-2434026.
 Your gift is tax-deductible to the extent allowed by law.
 No goods or services are provided in exchange for your contribution.